ofdiceandmagic/FVTT-Fudge-Player-Rolls/README.md

 **_To erase or change the target before the next player rolls, click the fudge button again._**

 # Things To Note
 1. Fudge Player Rolls doesn't actually roll any dice.
 Instead, it intercepts the dice rolling process and enters a fake dice roll message into the chat.
-This means that some modules, like Dice So Nice, are not compatible with Fudge Player Rolls.
+This means that some modules, like Dice So Nice and MIDI QOL, are not compatible with Fudge Player Rolls.

-2. The original roll message is still saved to the chat log, and I don't know what to do about it.
-As of now, when you reload your server, the original roll message will appear in the chat.
-GMs with particularly scrupulous or astute players should be aware of this and delete the original messages, lest the jig be up!